National Historic Sites:

-Kansas State Capitol, Topeka, Kansas – This historic French Renaissance-style building is an impressive public monument and the working offices for the governor and legislators.
-A dramatic array of art, architecture and colorful Kansas history can be found within these walls and on the 20-acre site.
+Kansas State Capitol, Topeka, Kansas – This historic French Renaissance-style building is an impressive public monument and the working offices of the governor and legislators.
+A dramatic array of art, architecture, and colorful Kansas history can be found within these walls and on the 20-acre site.

 Pawnee Rock, Pawnee Rock, Kansas – Popular landmark along the Santa Fe Trail.

-Shawnee Indian Mission, Fairway, Kansas (Kansas City Metro area)* – An Indian school from 1839-1862, it also served briefly as the Kansas capitol.
+Shawnee Indian Mission, Fairway, Kansas (Kansas City Metro area)* – An Indian school from 1839 to 1862, it also served briefly as the Kansas capitol.

 * Also a National Historic Site